AI Constellation Drawer - Create Your Own Star Patterns - xelsed.ai

 }

-Creates random stars with random positions and sizes, adding each to the stars array
+Creates numStars new Star objects at random positions and sizes, adding each to the stars array.

 lineCount = 0;